Civil Rights programs

 CU2J is the first step in creating a sustainable pipeline of skilled workforce for the transportation industry which is critical to maintain safe roads in Texas.

-- Authorized to work in the United States.
+- Legally eligible to work in the United States.

 - Must have a valid Social Security card.

 - Holds a valid Texas Driver's License or have the ability to obtain one.

 - Not a current college student enrolled in courses.

 - 12 weeks of classroom and on-the-job training.

 - Six months of full-time earn-and-learn training with your employer partner.

 There are currently no scheduled cohorts.
 If you meet the criteria above and would like to be considered for a future cohort once scheduled, please submit an interest form.